amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 In this scenario, Fortran's core could be excised of the inessentials that it had accumulated through the decades, and be restored to its former svelte self, and its syntax will be overhauled to reflect modern thinking in language design.
 Much of Fortran's present bloat came from the desperate attempts to keep pace with modernity and the misguided endeavours to turn it into a GPL.
 Accepting Fortran's lot in life as the ultimate scientific DSL will make the language more compact, thereby making it better suited to its original purpose, once again.
 Indeed, it would fit the scientific DSL role better than Python, C++, or any other modern GPL.

 Trimming the verbose syntax and the extraneous features of Fortran is not only feasible, it is also the most sensible option.
-This "new Fortran" will employ the syntax and semantics of modern FP languages, like Haskell, OCaml, and F#, and incorporate features from modern proof assistants, like Agda, Idris, and Lean.
+This "new Fortran" will employ the syntax and semantics of modern FP languages, like Haskell, OCaml, and F#, and incorporate features from modern proof assistants, like Agda, Idris, Coq, F*, and Lean.
 But it will retain Fortran's array manipulation and parallel programming facilities.
 Yet, it is but a thin veneer of palatable, alternative syntax atop Fortran's core semantics.
 In terms of syntactic differences, this effort is analogous to what C++ is to C. And in terms of semantic differences, it is like what Agda is to Haskell.
 The compiler transpiles this new, higher-abstraction language down to core Fortran, then invokes the Fortran compiler to produce high-quality native binary.
 This is how Agda compiles its code, via Haskell, into a binary executable.
 And just as C++ is able to interact natively with the existing C libraries, this new language will interact natively with existing Fortran libraries.

 After this modernisation, the resultant language is still Fortran in essence—a strongly, statically typed scientific DSL with built-in parallel programming facilities—only without the decades-old crust.
 And it provides familiar modern comforts and accoutrements that today's programmers adore.
 More importantly, its cohabitation with Fortran helps sustain Fortran, long into the future.
 Those who find it irksome to call this language the "new Fortran" may refer to it simply as $𝓕$ or $\Phi$, after its Fortran and functional roots.